jakobzhao/geog328/README.md

 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW’s policy, including more information about how to request an accommodation, is available at [Religious Accommodations Policy](https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/).
 Accommodations must be requested within the first two weeks of this course using the [Religious Accommodations Request form](https://https:/registrar.washington.edu/students/religious-accommodations-request/).

 ## Student Care & Safety

 It is important that you take care of yourselves inside and outside of class as you work through stress and other obstacles.
 There are many different support services on campus that can help, such as the Counseling Center, Hall Health, and the IMA.
 UW’s Student Care program can help you connect to these and other resources.
 Learn more an contact them directly: http://depts.washington.edu/livewell/student-care/, livewell@uw.edu, or 206.543.6085.
 If you are concerned about yourself or a friend who is struggling SafeCampus is a helpful resource.
 Please add 206.685.7233 to your phones

 ## Copyright

 This course advocates for the open culture.
 The course materials are open source for both students and open source community to access.
-This course also builds on the work of Bo Zhao, Xiaoqi "Steven" Bao, among many others, who have designed and taught or TA-ed previous iterations of this course.
+This course also builds on the work of Bo Zhao, Xiaoqi "Steven" Bao, Liz Peng, among many others, who have designed and taught or TA-ed previous iterations of this course.

 Notably, students are not allow to videotape or audio-tape (record) this class in any form, and sharing recordings outside of class without the written consent of each student in the class is not permitted by [FERPA](https://registrar.washington.edu/students/ferpa/).
 However, I will try to record most of the classes via Zoom and share them via Canvas.
 Even so, I still encourage each of you attend the lectures instead of watching the recorded videos afterwards.
 Your in-class participation is a key factor to yield the best learning outcome.
 The instructor determines if their class can and cannot be recorded.
 This decision should be clearly communicated by the instructor at the beginning and throughout the quarter.
 In Zoom, the recording feature can be controlled by the instructor, as the meeting host.